The three-point Pick-Nevanlinna interpolation problem on the polydisc: The proof of Theorem

-In the remainder of this section, we will use expressions of the form ``a function that interpolates the data $(X_1,\ldots,X_N;w_1,\ldots,w_N)$'' to signify the existence of a function, in the stated class, that maps the data in the manner described by $(*).$ The following lemma is also a key tool in our proof of Theorem~\ref{T:mainThm}. \begin{lemma} Let $(X_1,w_1),(X_2,w_2)\in\D^n\times\D.$ There exists a holomorphic map in $\hol(\D^n,\D)$ interpolating the data $(X_1,X_2;w_1,w_2)$ if and only if
+We are now in a position to present the proof of our main theorem.
+In the remainder of this section, we will use expressions of the form ``a function that interpolates the data $(X_1,\dots,X_N;w_1,\dots,w_N)$'' to signify the existence of a function, in the stated class, that maps the data in the manner described by $(*).$ The following lemma is another key tool in our proof of Theorem~\ref{T:mainThm}.